esanzgar/ng-ebi-authorization-replica/README.md

 - The unique identifier (`uid`): if a unique identifier has to be used, use this field.
 - Name (`name`): the full name of the user, for display purposes
-- Nickname (`nickname`): if the user is an local aap account, it will contain the username, otherwise will have a weird string.
+- Nickname (`nickname`): if the user is in a local aap account, it will contain the username, otherwise will have a weird string.
 - Email (`email`): the account's email, this is for information only and several accounts may have the same username.
-- Domains (`domains`): not directly provided.
-They may be misused into dong checking if the user has authorization to do some actions.
+- Domains (`domains`): not directly provided because they may be misused.
-  This should be done always server-side, if the domains information wants to be shown to the user as information it can still be done, check the [Advanced usage](#advanced-usage) to see how to expose arbitrary token claims, or the embedded app.
+  The checking of domains should be done always server-side.
+If the domains information wants to be shown to the user as information it can still be done, check the [Advanced usage](#advanced-usage) to see how to expose arbitrary token claims, or the embedded app.

 In your Angular `AppModule` (app.module.ts):

 ```typescript